ProjSEED/lodToolkit/README.md

 - Convert point cloud in PLY/LAS/LAZ/XYZ format to OSGB PagedLOD tree, so that the point cloud could be loaded into OpenSceneGraph instantly.
 > This program could handle extremely large point cloud as PLY/LAS/LAZ/XYZ file is streaming to the convertor.
-- Convert mesh in OBJ format to OSGB PagedLOD tree, so that the point cloud could be loaded into OpenSceneGraph instantly.
+- Convert mesh in OBJ format to OSGB PagedLOD tree, so that the mesh could be loaded into OpenSceneGraph instantly.
 > This program only support OBJ format mesh with group info, each group will be a tile in the OSGB PagedLOD tree.

 ### Thirdparty (source codes included for convenience):